maikbilling/PreSTo/readme.txt

 11. save your generated data (raingen.list$gen.data)

+Note: "one.function.R" combines all functions of the generator in a single one.

 In case of any questions or comments please don not hesitate writing me: maik.billing@gmx.de Thank you!